 Until now, CHD in the fetus and its relationship to placental function has been unknown.
 But the advanced fetal imaging study has shown for the first time that abnormal growth in the fetus with CHD relates to impaired placental growth over the third trimester of pregnancy.

-Catherine Limperopoulos, PhD, Director of Children’s Developing Brain Research Laboratory in the Division of Diagnostic Imaging and Radiology, is the senior author of the study published in the September 2015 issue of the journal Placenta, “3-D Volumetric MRI Evaluation of the Placenta in Fetuses with Complex Heart Disease.”
+Catherine Limperopoulos, PhD, Director of Children’s Center for the Developing Brain in the Division of Diagnostic Imaging and Radiology, is the senior author of the study published in the September 2015 issue of the journal Placenta, “3-D Volumetric MRI Evaluation of the Placenta in Fetuses with Complex Heart Disease.”
 Specifically, the decreased 3-D volumetric MRI measurements of pregnant women reported in this study suggest placental insufficiency related to CHD.
 The placenta nourishes and maintains the fetus, through the delivery of food and oxygen.
 Its volume and weight can determine fetal growth and birth weight.

 Abnormality in placental development may contribute to significant morbidity in this high risk-population.
 This study shows impaired placental growth in CHD fetuses is associated with the length of the pregnancy and weight at birth.
 Nearly 1 in every 100 babies is born in the United States with a congenital heart defect.

 Advanced MRI is needed to identify early markers of impaired placental structure and function in the high-risk pregnancy.